-- (SEIR).
-The Actuary has assessed the gap between RPI and CPI going forward to be a reduction of between 0.8% and 0.9%.
-This is a reduction from the previous year's assumption of a difference of 1%.
-This is due to UK Statistical Authority proposing changes to how RPI is calculated, which is expected to reduce the gap and although the changes has not come in yet the market has already stared to react. - Salary Increases The Actuary has proposed to use the assumption that salary increases are in line with CPI plus 1.0% p.a.
-This is updated from last year assumption of CPI to 2020, then CPI plus 1.5%. - 1.10 The overall impact of the assumptions for an average employer is set out below but it should be noted that individual employer's circumstances vary, in particular the average age of their overall liabilities and therefore the results for Ashfield may be different from the assessment below.
+(SEIR).
+The Actuary has assessed the gap between RPI and CPI going forward to be a reduction of between 0.25% and 0.9% depending on the duration of the employer liabilities.

+- Salary Increases The Actuary has proposed to use the assumption that salary increases are in line with CPI plus 1.0% p.a.
+This is consistent with the standard approach proposed by the Actuary and adopted by Ashfield District Council last year. - 1.10 The overall impact of the assumptions for an average employer is set out below.
+It is to be noted that individual employer's circumstances vary, in particular the average age of their overall liabilities and therefore the results for Ashfield may be different from the assessment below.